Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/01-Request-Response.md

 **HINT 1**: We can check whether a particular string contains only numbers by using the [isdigit()](https://www.w3schools.com/python/ref_string_isdigit.asp) method, which returns a boolean (`True` or `False`).

 **HINT 2**: All route variables are of type `string`, which means you'll need to cast them as integers in order to do the multiplication.
 You can do so using the built-in [int()](https://www.freecodecamp.org/news/how-to-convert-strings-into-integers-in-python/) method.

-## Stretch Challenges

-The following exercises are **stretch challenges**, which means that while they aren't strictly required for this assignment, they are _highly encouraged_!
-Please do not attempt these until you've finished the core challenges.

-If you have, then carry on!

 ### Say N Times